What is dual residence?

 In this case, the treaty says that the UK will give up its right to tax Mary on her Irish employment income as it will be taxed in Ireland only.
 Mary will therefore need to claim exemption under the treaty on her UK tax return in respect of this income.

-The HMRC Helpsheet 302 provides further information on dual residence.
-You can find this on the GOV.UK website.
+The HMRC helpsheet 302 provides further information on dual residence.

-There is a list of the current double taxation agreements on the GOV.UK website.
+There is a list of the current double taxation agreements on GOV.UK.

 If you are dual resident in the UK and a country that does not have a double taxation agreement with the UK, then you can usually set off tax paid in one country against tax due in the other country.

-We recommend that you seek some professional advice if you find yourself in a ‘dual residence’ situation.
+We recommend that you seek professional advice if you find yourself in a dual residence situation.